The Savage (1952 film): Plot

-Taking her body back to his tribe, War Bonnet is now convinced that the whites will not honor the treaty and agrees to go back and lead the soldiers at Fort Duane into an ambush.
-Meanwhile, Col. Ellis has received orders from Washington that all the Indians are to be moved to reservations, by force if necessary.
+Taking her body back to his tribe, War Bonnet is now convinced that whites will not honor the treaty, and agrees to go back and lead the Fort Duane soldiers into an ambush.
+Meanwhile, Ellis has received orders from Washington that all Indians are to be moved to reservations, by force if necessary.

 Returning to the fort as a scout, War Bonnet leads Vaughant's men to a Crow camp instead of the Sioux.
-They send artillery into the camp, scattering the Crow into the hills.
+They fire artillery into the camp, scattering the Crow into the hills.
 Using explosives, War Bonnet and Corp.
-Martin flush the fleeing Crow out of the forest where they are subdued by Lt.
-Hathersall and his men.
+Martin flush the fleeing Crow out of the forest where they are subdued by Hathersall and his men.
 After the battle, Vaughant, wounded and furious at the outcome, tries to shoot War Bonnet.
-Corp.
 Martin intervenes and Vaughant is killed.

-Later that night, War Bonnet leaves camp and meets with Yellow Eagle and finds they have planned to attack the remaining column the next day.
+War Bonnet later leaves camp, meets with Yellow Eagle, and finds they have planned to attack the remaining column the next day.
 When Yellow Eagle orders no prisoners to be taken, War Bonnet questions the wisdom of the attack.
 He goes along with the plan but his internal struggle continues after a wagon train of women and children have joined the column for protection.

-As they approach the ambush site, struggling with memories of his own youth and family that were killed, War Bonnet helps the wagon train escape the planned ambush but is injured by an arrow.
+War Bonnet eventually helps the wagon train escape the ambush but is injured by an arrow.
 Taken back to the fort, a doctor tends to his wound.
-Tally and Corp.
-Martin, who has taken a liking to Jim as well, question how he knew the ambush was going to happen.
-That same night, Jim sneaks out of the fort and, still weak from his wound, meets with Yellow Eagle to try to persuade him to abandon his war plans.
-Surrounded by those who now hate him, he pleads for them to not fight so they won't be decimated and forgotten to history due to the white man's numbers and war superiority.
+Tally and Martin question how he knew the ambush was going to happen.

+That night, Jim sneaks out of the fort and, still weak from his wound, tries to persuade Yellow Eagle to abandon his war plans.
+Surrounded by those who now hate him, he pleads for them not to fight so they will not be decimated and forgotten to history due to the white man's numbers and weapons.
 Reluctantly, but according to Sioux law for betraying him, Yellow Eagle throws a spear at him, injuring him but leaving him alive.

 Yellow Eagle then declares the matter over and says for his people to return to their fires.
-War Bonnet's mother, Pehangi, then argues in support of War Bonnet's pleas while tending to his wound, convincing Yellow Eagle that his son is right.
-War Bonnet is then taken back to the fort and left outside its walls where Corp.
-Martin and other soldiers ride out to meet him.
-As the Sioux go away, War Bonnet tells Corp.
-Martin that they aren't going away but merely making some elbow room for others, using Corp.
-Martin's line from earlier and implying that the war has been averted.
+War Bonnet's mother, Pehangi, then argues in support of Jim's pleas while tending to his wound, convincing Yellow Eagle his son is right.
+War Bonnet is then taken back to the fort and left outside its walls where Martin, other soldiers, and Tally come out to meet him.
+As the Sioux leave, War Bonnet tells Martin that they are not going away but merely making some elbow room for others, implying that the war has been averted.